mgramin/chagall/README.md

 # Chagall
-Turn your data to something beautiful
+Turn your data into something beautiful